mikereidnz/pycf/README.rst

   * matplotlib (for plotting in example calculations)

 These should be available via the package manager on most modern linux distributions.
-Furthermore, if you want to build the optimized branch of pycf you require:
+Furthermore, if you want to modify cython modules, such as ``spinh_c``, you need:

   * `cython <http://cython.org/>`_ - C extensions for Python
   * `LAPACKE <http://www.netlib.org/lapack/lapacke.html>`_ - C interface to